 Where did St. Helena find the cross of Jesus?

 On May 3, 326, men were busy working at an excavation site at Calvary.
 A hill outside Jerusalem where Jesus, according to the Gospels, was crucified.
 Among them, the silhouette of a woman emerges.
-Covered in a red toga, she gazes out over the city, a vast field of ruins.
-Surrounding it are the remains of the Roman Emperor Hadrian, who two centuries earlier had destroyed the city in a Jewish revolt.
+Covered in a red toga, she gazes over the city, a vast field of ruins.
+Surrounding it are the remains of the Roman Emperor Hadrian, who had destroyed the town in a Jewish revolution centuries earlier.

 In the 4th century, the Roman Empress Helena, a convert to Christianity, found what she believed to be the cross of Christ under the rubble of Jerusalem, more exactly behind the Temple of Venus.
 A ‘discovery’ that would change the fate of the city.